obonaventure/cnp3/book/network/network.rst

 .. [#fnetmask] Another way of representing IP subnets is to use netmasks.
 A netmask is a 32 bits field whose `p` high order bits are set to `1` and the low order bits are set to `0`.
 The number of high order bits set `1` indicates the length of the subnet identifier.
 Netmasks are usually represented in the same dotted decimal format as IPv4 addresses.
 For example `10.0.0.0/8` would be represented as `10.0.0.0 255.0.0.0` while `192.168.1.0/24` would be represented as `192.168.1.0 255.255.255.0`.
 In some cases, the netmask can be represented in hexadecimal.

-.. [#funnunmbered] A point-to-point link to which no IPv4 address has been allocated is called an unnumbered link.
+.. [#funumbered] A point-to-point link to which no IPv4 address has been allocated is called an unnumbered link.
 See :rfc:`1812` section 2.2.7 for a discussion of such unnumbered links.

 .. [#finitialttl] The initial TTL value used to send IP packets vary from one implementation to another.
 Most current IP implementations use an initial TTL of 64 or more.
 See http://members.cox.net/~ndav1/self_published/TTL_values.html for additional information.